MarouenMechtri/CNG-Manager/README.md

 interacting with transport technologies through drivers.

 * The northbound interface is composed of 3 elements responsible for the configuration of gateways and the links between them.
+These elements are OCCI categories (cng, linkcng and intercng).

 * The southbound interfaces towards the underlying networking technologies require technology specific drivers (such as